0x0zAgency/infinitymint-react-maker/README.md

 # InfinityMint React Maker by 0x0zAgency

 # Quickstart
+- [Live Testmet Deployment of 🥳time.eth](https://partytime.infinitymint.app/) - This demo dApp is provided as a case you can check out to understand how to work InfintyMint to your advantage.
+The test deployment is on Goerli🔵Base.

 ## Requirements
 - OS: Mac OSX, Windows (XP-11), Debian (5+), Ubuntu (14+)
 - Node: v18.5.0+